 Continuing from the previous post — more patterns for the 2″ square loom.

 Back in August I developed a new technique I call “Reverse Warping Method,” or RWM.
-It entails starting the warping process with L4, at Cr4, instead of Cr1; L1 becomes the weaving layer.
+It entails starting the warping process at Cr4, instead of Cr1.
+In effect L4 becomes L1 and the usual L1 becomes the weaving layer.